betsol/ng-time-counter/README.md

 - Can be used as a countdown timer as well as forward-counting one
 - It transcludes a part of your own HTML, so the view could be fully customized
 - Update interval is configurable
-- It doesn't contain any national strings, so you could fully internationalize it using approach, selected in your own application
+- It doesn't contain any national strings, so you could fully internationalize it, using approach, selected in your own application
 - Finish callback for countdown timers is available
-- Target date can be changed dynamically, the component will update itself accordingly
+- Target date and counting direction could be changed dynamically, the component will update itself accordingly

 ## Installation

 ### Install library with *npm*

-`npm i --save betsol-ng-time-counter`
+`npm i -S betsol-ng-time-counter`

 ### Install library with *Bower*